TrilonIO/aspnetcore-angular-universal/README.md

 Simply push F5 to start debugging !

-**Note**: If you get any errors after this such as `module not found: main.server` (or similar), open up command line and run `npm run build:dev` to make sure all the assets have been properly built by Webpack.
+**Note**: If you get any errors after this such as `module not found: boot.server` (or similar), open up command line and run `npm run build:dev` to make sure all the assets have been properly built by Webpack.

 ### Visual Studio Code